Quick Answer

 - Mistakes are forgiven

-You are not expected to be perfect.
+You are not expected to get every social detail right.

 - Stay practical